-In the U.S., the term pierogi is often used to describe every type of Eastern European dumplings.
-Of course, there are differences: in shape, size and thickness of dough (these are the differences between all dumplings, as well as cooking technique: boiled versus fried, boiled in water vs. broth or stock).
+In the U.S., the term pierogi is often used to describe every type of Eastern European dumpling.
+Of course, there are differences: in shape, size, and thickness of dough (these are the differences between all dumplings, as well as cooking technique: boiled versus fried, boiled in water vs. broth or stock).

 These delicious dumplings, full of Old World flavor, are easy to prepare.
 It takes just 5 minutes from boiling water to plate.
 The simplest preparation is a traditional one: butter and sour cream, with fresh dill.

 The dumplings can be served as an appetizer, side, or main dish.
 Or, add a bit of smoked salmon and caviar for a luxurious hors d’oeuvre.